Slamy/Wiki_MiSTer/Lag-Explained.md

 Every electronic equipment exhibits some kind of _latency_, but it only becomes problematic if this latency causes frames to be missed.
 A frame is typically 16ms for a system using a 60 frames per second display (i.e. 1/60).

 Lag is only problematic in a few specific cases:
-* Some older games were designed to rely on extremely quick response (e.g. Punch Out on NES).
+* Some older games were designed to rely on extremely quick response times (e.g. Punch-Out on NES).
 * If the latency is different between two players, it could introduce an unfair advantage.
-* Lag that isn't constant can be an issue on games that require precise movement (most players usually adapts to constant lag).
+* Lag that isn't constant can be an issue on games that require precise movement.
+(Most players can adapt to lag that is consistent.)

-There are three major categories of lag.
-Input, which involves controllers, mouse, etc, Processing, which would involve buffering in the core, execution or delays in code, and Display which involves the output of the video to your display device.
+There are three major categories of lag. **Input**, which involves controllers, mouse, etc, **Processing**, which would involve buffering in the core, execution or delays in code and **Display** which involves the output of the video to your display device.

 For a more detailed overview of lag and exploration of it, please refer to this page: https://inputlag.science/

 ### Input
 For input, MiSTer primarily uses USB.
 In this case the overall input lag is the sum of the lag caused by the USB polling and the lag caused by the controller itself, how quickly it processes the signals.
 The latter is outside the scope of MiSTer and can only be improved by using a better controller.
 On the MiSTer side only the lag caused by the USB polling can be reduced if the connected USB device supports a lower polling interval.
 The polling interval is measured in Hz and indicates how often a USB device is polled per second.
-At 1000 Hz a USB device is polled 1000 times per second, which means the additional lag caused by the polling is 1 s / 1000 = 1 ms in the worst case and 0.5 ms on average.
+At 1000 Hz, a USB device is polled 1000 times per second, which means the additional lag caused by the polling is 1 s / 1000 = 1 ms in the worst case and 0.5 ms on average.
 This is a great improvement compared to the default value of 125 Hz, where a USB device is polled 125 times per second, which means the additional lag caused by the polling is 1 s / 125 = 8 ms in the worst case and 4 ms on average.

 If a game is rendered at 60 frames per second, a single frame takes 1 s / 60 ≈ 16 ms to process.
-One might think that any polling interval below 16 ms would be perfect.
-However, the USB polling happens independently of the vertical sync.
+One might think that any polling interval below 16 ms would be perfect; however, USB polling happens independently of the vertical sync.
 Therefore, even with a 1 ms polling interval, there is a chance of 1/16 that the whole frame will be missed and input will be processed on the next frame.
-The chance to miss a frame reduces with reducing the polling interval.
-With a polling interval of 8 ms, the chance to miss a frame is 50 %.
-This would mean that during gameplay the input lag is zero frames half of the time, and one full frame the other half of the time.
-This  inconsistency of lag is an additional problem during gameplay that can be minimized by reducing the polling interval.
+The longer the polling interval, the greater the odds of a missed frame.
+With a polling interval of 8 ms, the odds of input missing a frame are 50%.
+Native polling rates and input response vary across consoles and even games.

 ### Processing
 This is one core advantage of emulation using FPGAs.
 Unlike software emulators which go through a cycle of executing, and then waiting for a screen refresh, FPGA cores run in real time, as the original hardware did.
 This means that cores don’t have CPU bottlenecks to slow them down arbitrarily or require additional large buffers to hold data under most circumstances.